 Wood is a renewable material that is easily recycled.
 It can be used both as a material and as a fuel; it is low impact and a carbon store.
 Strong relative to its weight, wood is also tactile, versatile and visually appealing.
 It brings warmth to interiors and is beneficial for people's health.
 With the world facing ever-increasing damage from climate change and the excessive consumption of high-impact materials, emphasis must be placed on the environmental merits that arise from making greater use of the raw materials that nature provides us. .

 The material choices made by consumers, designers and manufacturers have a direct effect on the composition and sustainability of forests.
-This project features four beautiful and underused species of wood (American red oak, cherry and maple) and questions whether the usual species are always the only "right" ones to use.
+This project features three beautiful and underused species of wood (American red oak, cherry and maple) and questions whether the usual species are always the only "right" ones to use.

 These three sustainable species grow abundantly in America's hardwood forests, ranging from Maine in the north to Mississippi in the south, spanning part of the Midwest.
 They make up over 45% of America's hardwood forest and contribute, like other species, to its diversity and sustainability: red oak is the most widespread, for example, while soft maple regenerates the fastest.
 With heat treatments and a variety of finishes, the wood of all three species is enormously versatile.

 A medium-size tree, reaching a height of around 20m, cherry has a relatively short rotation, taking less time to mature than other hardwoods.
 The narrow sapwood is a light pinkish colour, while the heartwood varies from rich red to reddish brown, and darkens on exposure to light.
 American cherry had a long period of popularity in furniture making; it became less popular but is on the verge of a revival.